 Funding and Liquidity Combined Building Block (BB) Assessment: Very Strong

-We consider the Company’s funding profile to be very strong, as deposits generated by the asset servicing and corporate trust operations provide a substantial and stable source of funds.
-Total deposits were up 11% from 2Q20, benefiting from high levels of liquidity in the system.
-On the asset side, BNY Mellon had $309 billion of cash and securities at the end of 2Q21, representing approximately two-thirds of total assets, with 96% of the securities portfolio rated at least AA (low).
+We consider the Company’s funding profile to be very strong, as deposits generated by the asset servicing and Treasury Services provide a substantial and stable source of funds.
+Total deposits increased 32% from 2019 levels to their peak in 2020, and have decreased about 5% since that time, to $326 billion.
+On the asset side, BNY Mellon had $320 billion of cash and securities at the end of 2Q22, representing approximately 70% of total assets, with 98% of the securities portfolio rated at least AA (low).
+BNY Mellon manages liquidity to required levels and to internal stress tests, while the Company maintains strong minimum levels of cash at the holding company.

 Capitalization Combined Building Block (BB) Assessment: Strong